1. How to use this checklist

 - Reframe life history.
 Most late-diagnosed adults spend the first year reinterpreting decades of patterns through the new framework.

-See our late-diagnosed autism guide for what typically follows recognition.
+See our late-diagnosed autism guide for the full trajectory and what typically follows recognition.

 How do I use this checklist?